 Lice are tiny parasitic insects that live in the hair coat of horses or other mammals.
 Lice are species specific, and that's why bird lice generally won't live on people or dogs.
 And you're not likely to get lice from your horse or pass them on to your cat.
 However, given the right species, lice live anywhere they can find a warm home and a meal.
-Lice infestations are most often, but not necessarily an indication of poor care.
-However, even very healthy horses can get lice.
+Lice infestations can be but are not necessarily an indication of poor care.
+Even very healthy horses can get lice.
 They can be common in stables like racing stables, where close quarters and shared equipment make the spread of lice easy.

 Lice are flat-bodied insects.
 When they are fully grown, they are only 2 to 4 millimeters in length.
 In horses, they tend to breed in the thick coats that the horse will grow during the winter months.
 They can live in all over the horse's body, including the mane, tail, and coat.

 The two species of lice that impact horses are Haematopinus asini (H asini), the horse sucking type, and Damalinia equi (D equi), the horse biting type.
 Both types of lice are seen around the world.
-The only type of louse that favors another species is those found on poultry and these very occasionally affect some horses.
+The only type of louse that favors another species is the one found on poultry, and these pests very occasionally affect some horses.
 The lice are transferred from horse to horse by direct contact or through shared brushes, blankets, and equipment.

 Symptoms of Lice in Horses